K-Sato1995/blog/content/ruby-getters-and-setters/index.md

 ## Getter OverView
  __A getter method__ is a method that _gets_ a value of an instance variable.
- Without a getter method, you can not retrieve a value of an instance variable outside the class the instance variable is instantiated from.
+ Without a getter method,`code hre` you can not retrieve a value of an instance variable outside the class the instance variable is instantiated from.

 ### Protip(1)